Lioness resting on tree in woodland - big cat species are among those critically endangered

 What is Deforestation and How Does It Affect Animals?

-Deforestation describes the intentional clearing of forests and woodlands to convert them for non-forest use.
-Heavily deforested areas are usually converted to plantations, ranches, and subdivisions.
+Deforestation is the deliberate clearing of forests and woodlands for non-forest purposes, typically turning the deforested areas into plantations, ranches, and residential developments.

-The massive destruction of forests and wild vegetation leads to the direct loss of wildlife habitat.
-This disrupts the animals’ access to critical resources such as food, water, and suitable breeding grounds.
+The massive destruction of forests and vegetation leads to the loss of wildlife habitat, directly threatening many animal populations.
+This disrupts the animals' access to critical resources such as food, water, and suitable breeding grounds.
 Deforestation also exposes animals to new threats like temperature changes and increased interaction with humans.

 According to a National Geographic article, about 80 percent of the Earth's land animal species live in forests.
 But deforestation threatens their survival, and unfortunately, it continues to endanger many animal species to this day.